rcifw/applied-hpc-seminar-series/README.md

 # applied-hpc-seminar-series
-Code accompanying the RCIF Applied Seminar Series
+Code accompanying the RCIF Applied Seminar Series via the RCIF at Washington University in St Louis